TomasHubelbauer/regex/README.md

 But emit them so that regexes can also be designed for Node where they are supported.

-### Fix the "too much recursion" error currently happening in `Editor`

-It seems to happen when dispatching the `changed` event, which is probably because both the pattern editor and the text editor use the same handler and we are setting the text editor highlighter later.

-Currently worked around using `window.setTimeout` hack.
+### Test both the single line regex and the multiple lines regexen for validity

+So that we can't notice if we broke the serialization of the multiple lines regex.